 Use treats and toys to create a good vibe around your home while you’re gone.
 There are also plenty of treat-dispensing gadgets on the market to help space out your cat’s treat intake.

 Oh, and don't forget the toys.
 Lots of toys.
 Leave your cat with easy access to engaging playthings like puzzles, which can keep them busy and distract them from their anxiety.

 Solving separation anxiety isn’t just about what you do when you’re out of the house.

-If your pet undergoes sudden behavioral changes, there’s ALWAYS a possibility that an undiagnosed illness or injury is to blame.
+If your pet undergoes sudden behavioural changes, there’s always a possibility that an undiagnosed illness or injury is to blame.
 Health conditions can manifest in all sorts of surprising ways, including anxiety-like symptoms.